cenkozan/coffee-mob/README.md

 5. We are going to publish all our database data through an end-point.
 6. We are also going to create a simple HTML web page that listens our Amazon app through a Web Socket.
 7. We are packaging our app as a jar.
 To deploy the jar to Amazon, we are going to use scp.
+8. To package the app use: "mvn package" after making sure there are no compilation errors or failing tests.
 8. I have the necessary .pem file that is needed to ssh and scp the jar file.
 9. After copying the jar file, ssh to Amazon, and run java -jar coffeeMob-1.0.jar